Timiodon/TFWR-Translations/README.md

 # How to contribute
 To contribute, simply create a pull request with your translation changes.
 Make sure you include the name you want to be credited with in the PR.
 Otherwise you will be credited under your GitHub name.

+If you want to see your changes in the game you have to replace the `Languages` folder in the install directory with this repository.